 Unless you’re genuine in your convictions, your true self would eventually surface.
 Changing your whole mindset is the starting point in improving, and people are sure to take note.

 As you can see, it is possible to find interesting jobs, even without a degree.
 With that said, earning a high school diploma or GED, attending a trade school, or getting into a certification program could make life much easier.

-When it comes to choosing your career, it’s important to think about what you really want out of life.
+When choosing your career, it’s important to think about what you want out of life.
 Don’t just settle for a low-level job—find something you like that you can continue doing for years to come.